Panteleimon Ponomarenko: Early life

 Ponomarenko was born in khutor Shelkovskiy in Kuban oblast to an ethnic Ukrainian peasant family coming from Kharkov governorate.
 Already at the age of twelve he entered as an apprentice in a workshop, then retrained as a blacksmith.
 In 1918 he was drafted into the Red Army, while according to other sources - he volunteered.
-He fought in the Russian civil war and took part in the defense of Yekaterinodar from units of the White Army.
+He fought in the Russian Civil War and took part in the defense of Yekaterinodar from units of the White Army.
 From 1919 he worked in the North Caucasus at the oil fields, and then in the railway transport.
 From 1922 to 1926, he worked with the Komsomol in Kuban.
 He became a member of the Communist party in 1925 and in the same year he was approved as the head of the agitprop department at a district party committee in the Azov-Black Sea region.

 Career

 In 1927 he graduated from the Krasnodar Rabfak and in the same year entered the Moscow Institute of Transport Engineers.
 Since 1930 he has been an inspector for the acceptance of steam locomotives at the Michurinsky steam locomotive repair plant in Tambov.
-From 1931-1932, he continued his studies and in 1932, he graduated from the Moscow Electromechanical Institute of Railway Engineers, which was formed from MIIT in 1931.
+From 1931 to 1932, he continued his studies and in 1932, he graduated from the Moscow Electromechanical Institute of Railway Engineers, which was formed from MIIT in 1931.
 After graduation, he served as assistant to the director of the Moscow Institute of Transport Engineers.

 From 1932 to 1937, he served in the Red Army as battalion commander in the Belarusian Military District, in the Separate Red Banner Far Eastern Army, at the Moscow Military District.
 In 1936, he was appointed as an engineer at the Design Bureau of the All-Union Electrotechnical Institute, secretary of the party committee of the institute.
 On 1938, he served the apparatus of the Secretariat of the Communist Party of the Soviet Union.

 As the head of Belarus

 From 1938 to 1947, Ponomarenko was the First Secretary of the Communist Party of Belorussia, and from 1944 to 1948, also the Chairman of the Council of Ministers of Belarus.
 Ponomarenko devoted his first speech, which took place on 8 July 1938 in Gomel, to the task of 'rooting out enemies'.
 His cipher was also known to Stalin with a request to increase for the number of repressed in the first category (execution) by two thousand people, and in the second (prison or camp), by three thousand.

+During the Great Purge he successfully defended Belarusian-language poets Yanka Kupala and Yakub Kolas from repressions, personally travelling to Stalin to appeal for their protection.
+The two poets were later awarded the Order of Lenin.